lambdaclass/mirra_backend/README.md

 # Mirra Backend
-Mirra Backend is an umbrella project that contains several projects within it.
+Mirra Backend is an umbrella project that contains several apps within it.

-The idea is to divide the development into multiple applications based on their responsibilities and to be able to add independent modules that can be used together without interfering with the operation of others.
+The objective is to split the project into multiple applications (modules) based on their responsibilities.
+This will allow us to add decoupled modules that can be used together without having a dependency between them

-To start all applications, you should run the following command:
+To start all applications, run the following command:
 ```
 make start
 ```

-After that, you should go to the following link http://localhost:3000/board/1
+Then navigate to the following link http://localhost:3000/board/1

-Each of the projects, as mentioned in the previous paragraph, has a specific responsibility:
+Each of the applications, as mentioned in the previous paragraph, has a specific responsibility:

 ### Arena
-This project is responsible for handling the game logic and is composed of 2 parts:
+This app is responsible for handling the game logic and is composed of 2 parts:

 - The management of the game itself, where player connections are established, their actions are received, and events are resolved.
-For example, in response to a player's move event, this project receives it and communicates with the 2D physics engine to execute it.
+For example, in response to a player's move event, this app receives it and communicates with the 2D physics engine to execute it.
 It is also responsible for sending game updates to clients.
 - A 2D physics engine where entity movements are handled, and collisions between them are checked.

-To run this project individually, you can use the following commands:
+To run this app individually, you can use the following commands:

 ```
 cd apps/arena/